 Motorcycle maintenance is probably one of the most important things you can ever do.
 A poorly maintained motorcycle could directly or indirectly lead to a serious accident.
-Loose bolts, bad brakes, bald tires, etc are just a few problems that can lead to serious problems.
+Loose bolts, bad brakes, bald tires, bad battery, etc are just a few problems that can lead to serious problems.
 Proper maintenance can help lower the chances of a possible breakdown.

 Just like an automobile or truck, bikes need periodic maintenance.
 You should always follow the manufacturer’s maintenance schedule.
 If you’re mechanically inclined you could perform the work yourself.
 If not bring it to a qualified motorcycle technician.

 As with automobiles, there are many different manufacturers of motorcycles.
 Each one will have its own maintenance guidelines and schedules.
 Make sure you follow them.
 Also, every time you go out to ride, check your bike.
 The Motorcycle Safety Foundation came up with an awesome acronym to help you remember a handy little checklist to do before every ride.
 It’s T-CLOCK.

 This can be done before each ride but if you do it after a ride you might just save a future ride.
 What I mean by that is, if you do this check-list after a ride and find a problem, you can correct it before your next ride.
 If you wait and do this before a ride and find a problem, ride over.
 Instead of riding you will be fixing.

 Let’s break down each section.